Probate Q&A Series What Documents and Steps Are Involved in Opening a Probate Estate in North Carolina?

 4. Obtain Letters of Appointment

-Once the clerk approves your petition, the court issues Letters Testamentary (with a will) or Letters of Administration (without a will).
+Once the clerk approves your application, the court issues Letters Testamentary (with a will) or Letters of Administration (without a will).
 These letters give you the legal authority to manage and distribute the estate assets.
-Statute: G.S.
-28A-15-1.

 5. Post Notice to Creditors

-Within 30 days of appointment, you must publish a Notice to Creditors in a local newspaper and send written notice to known creditors.
+After qualification, you must publish a Notice to Creditors in a local newspaper and send written notice to known creditors.
 This step protects the estate against late claims.
 See G.S.
-28A-15-1(b).
+28A-14-1.

 6. Compile and File an Inventory of Assets

-You have 90 days from receiving Letters to file an inventory of the estate’s property.
-The inventory must list real and personal property with appraised values.
+You have 3 months from qualification to file an inventory of the estate’s property.
+The inventory must list the decedent’s real and personal property.
 Statute: G.S.
-28A-15-2.
+28A-20-1.

 7. Pay Debts and Taxes

-Use estate funds to pay valid debts, administrative expenses, and any estate taxes.
+Use estate funds to pay valid debts, administrative expenses, and any applicable taxes.
 Keep records and receipts to report to the court.

 8. Prepare a Final Accounting and Petition for Distribution

-After settling all claims, you file a final accounting and petition for distribution (Form AOC-PW-330).
+After settling all claims, you file a final accounting.
 You list receipts, disbursements, and remaining assets.
-Once the court approves your accounting, you can distribute assets to beneficiaries or heirs under G.S.
-28A-18-1.
+Once the estate is ready for closure, you can distribute assets to beneficiaries or heirs in accordance with the will or intestacy law.

 Key Documents and Steps Checklist